Making your own pumpkin puree is as easy as pie! 😉

 2. Roast the pumpkin in the oven for 40-60 minutes, depending on the size, until a fork can easily be stuck into thickest part.
 Remove from the oven and allow the pumpkin to cool for about 1 hour, cut side up.

 3. Scrape the flesh from the skins and plop it into a food processor or blender.
 Puree until mixture is perfectly smooth.
 If it doesn’t puree easily, add 1 or 2 tablespoons of water.
 Store puree in heavy Ziploc bags in the freezer for up to 6 months.
-It would be smart to store 1 cup or 2 cup amounts so you know how much to thaw for use in recipes.
+It’s best to freeze the puree in 1 cup or 2 cup portions so you can easily thaw the right amount for use in recipes.

 As a reference point, one 3 ½ pound (1.6 kg) butternut squash will yield around 2.2 pounds (1000 grams) in pumpkin puree, which amounts to about 4 cups.